 The 3-D dream hallucination sequences have little connection to the framing story, but that doesn’t turn out to be a problem.
 We’re told that Barnes is exploring the dark secrets of his own subconscious, which sounds like a lot of hooey — he’s transported to an alternate dimension of evil, with spooky forests and hellish rivers, all covered by thick ground fog.
 The damned souls he finds there wear wax masks that turn them into strange puppet people: a creature that corresponds to Radin, a long-haired blonde woman who becomes a sacrificial victim, and a trio of masked demonic priests.

 The 3-D in this Hell is spectacularly effective.
 Barnes’ first hallucination sees his office transformed into a fogbound passage to a haunted grotto.
 Strange atmospheric patterns, also in 3-D, are superimposed.
-The effects are not photo-real, but have a stage magic, Méliès camera trick quality about them, with plenty of tacky, artificial effects.
+The effects are not photo-real, but have a stage magic, Méliès camera-trick quality about them, with plenty of tacky, artificial effects.
 Eyes dominate the imagery.
 Floating eyeballs rush the camera and disembodied orbs fill the empty sockets of grinning skulls.
 Corny rubber snakes strike at us from the eye sockets of another skull.
 The eye of one demon hangs halfway down his cheek, an unusually grotesque effect for 1961.

 I attended a 35mm theatrical revival of the film about a month ago.
 The audience was amused by the dated 2-D framing story, and jolted to attention when the 3-D scenes arrived.
 This was the same reaction we got at a 16mm 3-D screening at a UCLA Halloween marathon back in 1972.
 Roffman’s hard cuts to and from the nightmare 3-D sections are very well done, and garnered applause every time.
 It’s like a William Castle gimmick with substance.

 I’d class The Mask somewhere between a worthy curiosity and a major kick.
-There’s nothing else quite like it, although John Parker’s Dementia has a similar extended-nightmare quality.
+There’s nothing else quite like it, although John Parker’s more artful Dementia has a similar extended-nightmare quality.
 The oddball fun-fair horror visuals exploit 3-D in a way that other 3-D pictures don’t, because the depth environment with its spooky visuals take over the whole show.
 Everybody’s intrigued by the strange images.

-The Electro-Magic sound refers not to an audio format but to the experimental music, the ‘tonalities’ heard in the dream sequences now sound familiar, but in 1961 very little like them had been heard… synthesized music didn’t enter the mainstream for several years.
+The Electro-Magic sound refers not to an audio format but to the experimental music.
+The ‘tonalities’ heard in the dream sequences now sound familiar, but in 1961 very little like them had been heard… synthesized music didn’t enter the mainstream for several years.
 The main composer Louis Applebaum did several scores for big Hollywood pictures, but the electronic music was concocted by Myron Schaefer.

 “You will be taken to the hidden recesses of the human mind!”